syl20bnr/spacemacs-elpa-mirror/gnu/el-search-readme.txt

             (let ,new `(dolist (,,var ,,list) . ,,body)))))

-The first condition in the `and' performs the matching and binds the essential parts of the `mapc' form to variables.
-The second, the `let' part, binds the pattern specified argument NEW (as said, typically just a variable to receive the rewritten code) to the rewritten expression - in our case, a `dolist' form is constructed with the remembered code parts filled in.
+The first condition in the `and' performs the matching and binds the essential parts of the `mapc' form to helper variables.
+The second, the `let' part, binds the specified variable NEW to the rewritten expression - in our case, a `dolist' form is constructed with the remembered code parts filled in.